4n6chewtoy/LockedSecretCalculatorVault/README.md

 A python script to decrypt media files encrypted using the Android application 'LOCKED Secret Calculator Vault'.
 Will identify PIN / pattern. (https://play.google.com/store/apps/details?id=com.lkd.calculator&hl=en_GB&gl=US)
 Original Blog Post:

-The application is able to mimic the functionality of a calculator whilst hiding the vault behind a user created PIN code.
+'LOCKED Secret Calculator Vault' mimics the functionality of a calculator whilst hidng the vault behind a user created PIN code.
 The files are encrypted using _"proven military-grade AES encryption which is used by governments & banks worldwide.
 Hide photo, Lock photos and videos, then put them into your private Calculator vault.
 Now they are in the safest place in the world!
 Nobody can reach them except you."_

 ## Script Usage